awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dms-replicationinstance.md

 `ReplicationInstanceIdentifier`  <a name="cfn-dms-replicationinstance-replicationinstanceidentifier"></a>
 The replication instance identifier\.
 This parameter is stored as a lowercase string\.
 Constraints:
-+ Must contain from 1 to 63 alphanumeric characters or hyphens\.
++ Must contain 1\-63 alphanumeric characters or hyphens\.
 + First character must be a letter\.
 + Can't end with a hyphen or contain two consecutive hyphens\.
 Example: `myrepinstance`